sourcecred/docs/docs/guides/opt-in-process.md

 ## 1. Opt-in Process

-After an individual has submitted an opt-in form the application will be accessible from the admin portal under the `Reponses` tab located near the top of the google form page.
+After an individual has submitted an opt-in form the application will be accessible from the admin portal under the `Responses` tab located near the top of the google form page.

 ### Forms